Metallis/Only-Fish-Marker-Pack/README.md

+This repository is archived.
+No future updates will be released here.
+Please grab the [MMM](https://github.com/Metallis/Metal-Marker-Myriad) pack, which now includes all the content here.

 # OnlyFish Marker Pack
 This Marker Pack is primarily developed by Metallis.6105 (Discord: Metallis#9388) with significant help from the following folks.
  - maanlichtje